 Before you choose your hardware, you should choose the platform to call home.
 You have a lot of live stream platforms to choose from, but there are two big ones.

-Twitch is the older platform and has a larger audience.
-It also offers an affiliate program after you reach certain criteria.
-This comes much sooner than mixer, with their partner program.
+Twitch is the defacto live streaming gold standard.
+It offers an affiliate program after you reach certain criteria that comes much sooner than YouTube.

-The Twitch platform, owned by Amazon, is easily the most live-stream focused platform out there that is well known enough to make growing possible.
-With that said, it is paltry in comparison to the user base of the Video Behemouth, YouTube.
+The Twitch platform, owned by Amazon, is easily the most live-stream-focused platform out there that is well known enough to make growth possible.
+With that said, it is paltry in comparison to the user base of the Video Behemoth, YouTube.
 In fact, if the YouTube team ever decides to put in serious effort to develop the live streaming discoverability side of things, there likely isn’t another platform on earth that can even hope to compete.